njoubert/csp.js/README.md

 This project started as a port of the [python-constraint](http://labix.org/python-constraint) library.

-It was originally developed by [Niels Joubert](https://github.com/njoubert/csp.js) before I took the time to modernize the project.
+It was originally developed by [Niels Joubert](https://github.com/njoubert/csp.js) before I modernized the project for the current JavaScript ecosystem.